All Products

 2. Configure the CLB instance.

-During the configuration, you must specify the Lightweight Directory Access Protocol (LDAP) server as the backend server and port 389 as the listening port.
+Specify the server that hosts the Lightweight Directory Access Protocol (LDAP) service as the backend server and set the listening port to 389.

 3. Create an endpoint service.